-In the experiment of Figure 12, the drone flies normally along a straight line, where GPS angle φ and Euler angles nearly has the same variant trend.
-In other words, the correlation coefficient is closed to 1.
-So does a zigzag route, shown in Figure 13.
+In the experiment of Figure 12, the drone flies normally along a straight line, where GPS angle φ and Euler angles nearly have the same variant trend.
+In other words, the correlation coefficient is close to 1.
+The similar result shows in Figure 13.
 However, only relying on the correlation coefficient may give wrong results.
-In the experiment of Figure 14, the drone is not hijacked, while the correlation coefficient in practice isn't close to 1 (actually is about 0.6).
-An interesting observation is the averages respectively of GPS angle and Euler angles are closed in the above case.
+In the experiment of Figure 14, the drone is not hijacked, while the correlation coefficient is about 0.6 instead 1.
+An interesting observation in the above case is the averages angles of the GPS angle and the Euler angles are extremely close.

 On the other hand, in the experiment of Figure 15, the drone is hijacked, where GPS angle φ and Euler angles don't have the same variant trend, and their averages aren't closed either.
-By the way, we planned the trajectory is a straight line, and in this experiment, the fake GPS trajectory is closed to the planned trajectory.
+In addition, we planned the trajectory to be a straight line, and in this experiment, the fake GPS trajectory is closed to the planned trajectory.